JesusCRIS90/verdaccio-docker-container/README.md

 ### Folder scripts

 Inside this folder you will find a list of bash script used by the general script: start_verdaccio.sh

+# TODO: Things to improve on the project

+* Fix: Automatization => Create default user
+* Fix: Bash Script: create_default_user.sh does not take .env file correctly
+* Fix: Problem with permission Verdaccio Struct folders.
+Now, on the creation of the struct folder all them are given any permission using chmod 777, which it is not a good solution... but work for now.
+* Add: Add a section on start_verdaccio.sh script which allow the creation of a custom image of Verdaccio suing the Dockerfile.